garyfleming/solitude-jekyll/_posts/2017-03-19-film-fight-2017-february.md

 Finally, **A Cure For Wellness** is horror schlock.
 It's overlong, and ridden with as many cliches as they could cram in.
 That said, it works reasonably well: by always going over-the-top, we can't do anything but go along with the characters as they do increasingly bizarre things in almost surreal circumstances.
 Okay.
 (See [my A Cure For Wellness Twitter review](https://twitter.com/garyfleming/status/836291060276084736))

-The winner for March is **Fences**, as nothing else comes close to the dramatic tension in the scenes of family struggle in this movie.
+The winner for February is **Fences**, as nothing else comes close to the dramatic tension in the scenes of family struggle in this movie.